 Let’s move from a ‘coping mode’ into a ‘managing mode’.

 With strong social distancing rules being employed, we have to rethink the way we do business.
 Instead of an in-person meeting, make a video call.
 Consider digital moodboards for client presentations and work on your online portfolio to attract new clients.

-These days when no one seems to be shopping, facing a lockdown, people still choose to invest in making their homes feel more comfortable and uplifting.
-And this trend will continue once the economy starts opening up as our perception of the importance of the interior space has shifted.
+These days when no one seems to be shopping, or facing a lockdown, people still choose to invest in making their homes feel more comfortable and uplifting.
+This trend will continue once the economy starts opening up as our perception of the importance of the interior space has shifted.

 If you haven’t already, create an online offering.
 Where full-scale projects are not possible to complete (this will depend on where you and your clients are based), consider using your blog and social media to offer paid consultations and tips the clients can easily pull off by themselves.